AdaCore/gnatstudio/docs/users_guide/main_window.rst

-  Every time a new category is created, for example, as a result of a compilation or search operation, the first message in that category is automatically selected and the corresponding editor opened.
+  Every time a new category is created, for example, as a result of a compilation or search operation, the first message in that category is automatically selected and the corresponding editor opened, and the focus is given to the Locations view.

 * :menuselection:`Warp around on next/previous`